 WindenWater is the result of strong land ethics a desire to enhance our relationship with the biosphere.

-Patrick returned to live in the Northeast and continues to collaborate with engineers, hydrologists, geomorphologists, and biologists to assess, design, construct, monitor and manage ecological restoration and water resource projects throughout the US.
-He uses Computer-Aided Design (CAD), Geographic Information Systems (GIS), and hydraulic and hydrologic modeling to perform high-quality analyses for myriad environmental projects.
-When projects go to construction, he is an expert at restoration implementation, design-build, and adaptive ecosystem management.
+Patrick returned to live in the Northeast in 2021 and collaborates with engineers, hydrologists, geomorphologists, and biologists across the US to assess, design, permit, construct, monitor and manage ecological restoration and water resource projects.
+He uses Computer-Aided Design (CAD), Geographic Information Systems (GIS), and sediment/hydraulic/hydrologic modeling to perform high-quality analyses for myriad environmental projects.
+When projects go to construction, Mr. Hurley is a seasoned expert in restoration implementation, design-build, and adaptive ecosystem management.
 He is a certified Wetland Delineator and Professional Wetland Scientist-in-training.

 WindenWater excels at working with diverse multi-disciplinary teams.
 Reach out to us or collaborators to discuss partnering and teaming opportunities.